numpy/numpy-tutorials/content/electrical/dc.md

 Figure 3: Maximum Power Transfer Circuit
 ```

-Electrical engineers claim that maximum power transfer will occur when Rload ==
-Rth.
-Write python code using NumPy arrays to test this.
+[The maximum power transfer theorem](https://en.wikipedia.org/wiki/Maximum_power_transfer_theorem) states that maximum power transfer will occur when Rload == Rth.
+You will write some Python code using NumPy arrays to test this.

 ```{code-cell} ipython3